TimITSolutions/federation_environment_getting_started/README.md

 :star: Local docker environment similar to our platform to locally debug your code before submitting. <br/>

 ## Getting started
+Clone this repository and follow the steps below to get started.
 1. [Sign-up on the platform](#sign-up-on-the-platform).
 2. [Test the upload pipeline with our sample code](#test-the-upload-pipeline-with-our-sample-code)
 3. [Develop and test your code locally](#develop-and-test-your-code-locally)